ATIO E-STAMP SERVICE

 What is the maximum file size supported by the digital stamping wizard?

 We do not have a specific maximum file size.
-The maximum file size is dependent on your device and browser.
-For example, modern versions of Chrome have a limit of 2 GB.
+The maximum file size is dependent on your device and browser, and users may experience issues when uploading very large files.

 What information should the translation title include?